Secret Chips in Replacement Parts Can Completely Hijack Your Phone's Security

 Dan Goodin, writing for ArsTechnica: People with cracked touch screens or similar smartphone maladies have a new headache to consider: the possibility the replacement parts installed by repair shops contain secret hardware that completely hijacks the security of the device.
 The concern arises from research that shows how replacement screens -- one put into a Huawei Nexus 6P and the other into an LG G Pad 7.0 -- can be used to surreptitiously log keyboard input and patterns, install malicious apps, and take pictures and e-mail them to the attacker.
 The booby-trapped screens also exploited operating system vulnerabilities that bypassed key security protections built into the phones.
 The malicious parts cost less than $10 and could easily be mass-produced.
 Most chilling of all, to most people, the booby-trapped parts could be indistinguishable from legitimate ones, a trait that could leave many service technicians unaware of the maliciousness.
 There would be no sign of tampering unless someone with a background in hardware disassembled the repaired phone and inspected it.
 The research, in a paper presented this week (PDF) at the 2017 Usenix Workshop on Offensive Technologies, highlights an often overlooked disparity in smartphone security.
 The software drivers included in both the iOS and Android operating systems are closely guarded by the device manufacturers, and therefore exist within a "trust boundary."

-Phone manufacturers (Score:3)
+Phone manufacturers (Score:3, Interesting)

 I wonder which phone manufacturers sponsored this FUD.
 Technically possible?
 Sure.
 Any evidence it has ever occurred in the wild?
 No. Would this sort of malicious hardware have to transmit data in some way to offload the stolen information, thus raising alarms in various corporate type networks and the like?
 Eventually.